eduardo-antunes/accent.nvim/README.md

 -- accent_terminal sets terminal colors (vim.g.terminal_color_*)
 vim.g.accent_terminal = false

+-- accent_gray_status or accent_grey_status (the American spelling, "gray",
+-- takes precedence) makes the statusline use a gray shade for the background -- and the standard text color for the foreground.
+Use this if you think the -- default, colorful statusline is too much visually (as I personally do) vim.g.accent_gray_status = false

 -- After setting one or more of these options, reload the colorscheme so they -- will take effect with: